 An iconic studio and location-recording favourite, Sennheiser HD 25’s have long been acclaimed by pros for their ability to handle high sound pressure levels and deliver excellent sound reproduction evenly across the frequency spectrum.

-A stalwart of DJ booths thanks to their split headband, rotatable earpieces and a solid reputation for durability thanks to replaceable components, the HD 25 delivers punchy and accurate sound in a lightweight yet robust package that will last for years.
+A stalwart of DJ booths thanks to their split headband, rotatable earpieces and a solid reputation for durability thanks to replaceable components, in our experience the HD 25 delivers punchy and accurate sound in a lightweight yet robust package that will last for years.

 Classified as an on-ear (supra-aural) design, because the circular pads rest on the outside of the ear rather than enclosing it fully, the HD 25 is currently available in three flavours – Light, Standard and Plus – at three price points.
 For general studio/DJ duties you really can’t go wrong with a pair of HD 25’s.